 \section{Introduction}

 How does consumption respond to income shocks?
-The answer to this question is important for determining the welfare effects of shifts in the income distribution, i.e., the link between income and consumption inequality, for understanding how families cope after adverse events, for designing government insurance, and for the dynamics of business cycles.
-A consistent empirical finding is that consumption is partially insured against income shocks, so income fluctuations translate into consumption fluctuations less than one-to-one \citep[e.g.,][]{Blundell_Pistaferri_Preston2008,Heathcote_Storesletten_Violante2014}.\footnote{The first empirical studies of consumption insurance date back to tests of the permanent income hypothesis \citep[e.g.,][]{Deaton_Paxson1994} or tests (and rejections) of complete markets \citep[e.g.,][]{Cochrane1991_TestConsumptionInsurance,AttanasioDavis1996_RelativeWageMovements,Hayashi_Altonji_Kotlikoff1996,BravConstantinidesGeczy_2002_AssetPricing}. \citet{MeghirPistaferri2011} offer a review of this literature.} With a few exceptions discussed subsequently, most measures of consumption insurance do not distinguish between good and bad shocks, or between small and large ones.
-However, recent evidence in multiple countries shows that the distribution of income risk has a \emph{long and fat left} tail; that is, there is an asymmetrically large probability that households face some really bad income shocks.
-This paper measures the consumption response to income shocks precisely when the distribution of said shocks may exhibit long and fat tails.
+This question is central to understanding the welfare effects of shifts in the income distribution, i.e., the link between income and consumption inequality, how families cope after adverse events, government insurance design, and the dynamics of business cycles.
+A consistent empirical finding is that consumption is partially insured against income shocks, so income fluctuations translate into consumption fluctuations less than one-to-one \citep[e.g.,][]{Blundell_Pistaferri_Preston2008,Heathcote_Storesletten_Violante2014}.\footnote{The study of consumption insurance dates back to tests of the permanent income \citep[][]{Deaton_Paxson1994} and complete markets hypotheses \citep[][]{Cochrane1991_TestConsumptionInsurance,AttanasioDavis1996_RelativeWageMovements,Hayashi_Altonji_Kotlikoff1996,BravConstantinidesGeczy_2002_AssetPricing}. \citet{JappelliPistaferri2010Review} and \citet{CrawleyTheloudis2024_IncomeShocks} review this literature.} With a few exceptions discussed subsequently, most measures of consumption insurance do not distinguish between good and bad shocks, or between small and large ones.
+However, recent evidence shows that income risk has a \emph{long and fat left} tail; that is, there is an asymmetrically large probability that households face some really bad income shocks.
+This paper proposes a simple framework to measure the consumption response to income shocks, precisely when the distribution of said shocks may exhibit long and fat tails.

-In a seminal paper, \cite{Blundell_Pistaferri_Preston2008} --henceforth, BPP-- introduce a methodology to measure the pass-through of income shocks of varying persistence into consumption.
+In a seminal paper, \cite{Blundell_Pistaferri_Preston2008} -- henceforth BPP -- introduce an empirical methodology to measure the pass-through of income shocks of varying persistence into consumption.
 Using Panel Study of Income Dynamics (PSID) and Consumer Expenditure Survey (CEX) data over 1980--1992, BPP find evidence of partial insurance to permanent shocks and full insurance to transitory ones.
 BPP rely on a workhorse covariance between income and consumption growth, namely a \emph{second} moment of their joint distribution.
 The idea is that the extent to which income growth (driven by income shocks) varies with consumption growth reflects the strength of the transmission of income shocks into consumption.